Volunteer Zimbabwe Working Holidays

 • Airport collection to the program and return at the end

-• Accommodation in the heart of a safari camp 3 hearty meals a day, tea, coffee and local cordials.
+• 3 hearty meals a day, tea, coffee and local cordials.

 • 24-hour support by onsite staff